ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildingRunningTesting/AQM.rst

    * - decomp-ptemis-mpi
      - Splits the point-source emission file into subdomain based on runtime configure setting.
    * - gefs2lbc_para
-     - Interpolates GOCART concentration to be lateral boundary condition for regional air quality model and outputs a layer result for checking purpose.
+     - Interpolates :term:`GOCART` concentration to be lateral boundary condition for regional air quality model and outputs a layer result for checking purpose.
    * - nexus
-     -

-..
-COMMENT: Add NEXUS definition
+     - Runs the NOAA Emission and eXchange Unified System (:ref:`NEXUS <nexus>`) emissions processing system

 Load the ``workflow_tools`` Environment
 --------------------------------------------